plasserrezuber/soutien_bioinfo/BOUGUENNEC/bin/README.md

 ### CLARI-TE_ smk

 A snakemake pipeline for TE annotation working on HPC cluster (slurm).
+You will need Singularity to buil an image conttaining the necessary tools and their dependencies, and then specify the option "--use-singularity path/singularity.sif" in the snakemake command.

 Are required the following modules:
 ```console